Blog

 Big Five traits predict which careers people choose and stay in.
 What research shows about matching personality to work, and where the effect is weak.

-Personality and learning styles: what the research actually supports
+Personality and learning styles: what research supports

-Using Big Five personality as a coaching and development tool
+Big Five personality as a coaching and development tool

-Personality and decision-making: how Big Five traits shape judgment
+Personality and decision-making: what Big Five predicts

 Big Five traits shape how every person makes decisions.
 Conscientiousness, Openness, Neuroticism, and Agreeableness each predict a distinct judgment style.

-Personality and risk-taking at work: who takes risks — and why
+Personality and risk-taking at work: who takes risks and why

 Risk-taking at work is predicted by Big Five personality.
 Extraversion and Openness drive bold moves; Neuroticism and Conscientiousness hold them back.